How to Predict Bidder Behavior at Charity Auctions

 1. Gravitating Toward Certain Items

-As explained earlier, more bids on an item means your donors like that item!
+More bids on an item means your donors like that item!
 But pay special attention to who is placing all those bids.
 What are your high value bidders interested in?
 Give special care to bringing in more items that your MVP donors want.

 Tip: Offering too much of a rare type of item will decrease its rarity, making it appear less valuable.
 Be wary of offering too many multiples of one item.
+See silent auction item ideas for proven item categories and how to organize them by donor interest.

 2. Getting Inspired from Emotional Events